Kclamberth/Wifi802.1xSkele/README.md

 3.) **Generate a UUID** via the  `uuidgen`  command in the terminal, add it to the UUID line in the file.

-4.) **Get interface name** via the `ip address`  command in the terminal, mine was wlp3s0 add it to the interface-name line in the file.
+4.) **Get interface name** via the `ip address`  command in the terminal, mine was wlp3s0, yours is probably different, add it to the interface-name line in the file.